Luca-Hu/sharePlacesApp-Frontend/README.md

 It is a fullstack React.js application with Node.js, Express.js & MongoDB (MERN).

-It looks like a Real Time photo-sharing application like Instagram.
-It is a Web application for Real Time photo sharing, which is similar to apps like Instagram in function.
-You can create your own account and post the pictures you want to share on your homepage.
-The application also allows you to modify and delete your own images.
+It is an amazing Web application for Real Time photo sharing, which is similar to apps like Instagram in function.
+You can create your own account and post the pictures you want to share on your own homepage.
+The application also allows you to edit and delete your own images.

 // --------------------------------------